PatrickHechler/primitive-code/README.md

     * if successfully the STREAM-ID will be saved in the `X00` register
     * if failed `X00` will contain `-1`
     * to close the stream use the stream close interrupt (`INT_STREAM_CLOSE`)
+    * the value can directly be used by the `INT` command to indicate that this interrupt should be called
 * `INT_STREAMS_WRITE` :  write
     * value: `9`
     * `X00` contains the STREAM-ID
     * `X01` contains the number of elements to write
     * `X02` points to the elements to write
     * `X01` will be set to the number of written bytes.
+    * the value can directly be used by the `INT` command to indicate that this interrupt should be called
 * `INT_STREAMS_READ` :  read
     * value: `10`
     * `X00` contains the STREAM-ID